rcmaniac25/stethoscope/Docs/Tasks.md

 What needs to get done.
 Should make some of them tickets... (some of these may be trains of thought)

 - Add unit tests.
 If anything, it will add a bit of accountability in case I randomly start breaking things.
+    - Get first test working (need to be able to reference library)
+	- Think about if namespace is "good" for library? (gut feeling: no)
+	- Write tests...
+	- Update code so it passes tests (TDD...)
 - Acquire bigger logs (I'm testing on like a 6 line file...
 I have files in the GB range, but that might be too big for now, so I need something smaller.
 Note: can't post these...)
     - See how long these take to parse, and see where we can speed up processing (background threads?
 Queues?)
 - Determine program arguments and the config file usage (are they redundent?
 Complementary?
 Can I setup everything with program arguments?)